aatong/aatong.github.io/README.md

 ---

 # Summary
-A senior professional with experience in leading, developing and testing solutions for enterprise systems.
-Pass software experience includes working with call center software, enterprise social network, service provider video platform, devops automation, and building microservices on the cloud.
-Excellent team player with proven ability to plan,      organize, and deliver projects to completion.
+Senior software engineer with over 20 years of experience in designing, developing, and deploying enterprise-level solutions across industries such as call center platform, video platform, cloud microservices, and enterprise social network.
+Proficient in leading cross-functional teams to deliver innovative solutions.
+Demonstrated expertise in driving project completion through agile methodologies and continuous integration practices.

 # Highlight
-- Concepts​: Agile/Scrum Planning, CI/CD, Unit Test Automation, Object Oriented Methodologies, Semantic Web
+- **Concepts**​: Agile/Scrum Planning, CI/CD, Unit Test Automation, Object-Oriented Design, Semantic Web
-- Tools​: Docker, Kubectl, Git, Jira, Artifactory, Vscode, Rally, Eclipse, Pytest
+- **Tools**​: Docker, Kubernetes (Kubectl), Git, Jenkins, Jira, Artifactory, Visual Studio Code, Eclipse, Pytest, Rally
-- Languages​: Python, Golang, Nodejs, Basic Shell scripting, Java
+- **Languages**​: Python, Golang, Node.js, Shell scripting, Java
-- Other: Github, Jenkins, Docker, Kubernetes, Hashicorp Terraform, AWS Chalice, Mongodb, Zookeeper, Redis, Consul
+- **Cloud/DevOps**: AWS Chalice, HashiCorp Terraform, Docker, Consul
+- **Databases/Storage**: MongoDB, Redis, Zookeeper

 # Experience
 ## TERADATA
 ### Devops/Vantage Cloud 2021 - Present
-Build a scalable REST Based micro-service that is used by all Teradata Vantage Cloud customers.
-- Design and built a kubernetes microservice in golang to query customer Teradata Databases using REST APIs.
+- Designed and developed scalable Kubernetes microservices in Golang to query Teradata Databases via REST APIs, improving query throughput by using golang streams.
+This is used across all Vantage Cloud customer accounts.
-- Wrote python scripts to help configure/install/upgrade a systemd service
+- Automated the configuration, installation, and upgrade of systemd services using Python scripts
-- Build CI/CD Github workflows to automate testing, package rpms, and deploy artifacts for release
+- Developed and maintained CI/CD pipelines using GitHub workflows to automate testing, packaging RPMs, and deployment of artifacts, ensuring 100% build success.
-- Build AWS Chalice app to capture Vantage Cloud product statistics
+- Built AWS Chalice applications to capture product statistics for Vantage Cloud, improving visibility and operational metrics across customer accounts.

 ### Devops/Analytics Platform Group 2018 - 2020
-Manage, build, and configure automation tools to deploy Teradata Analytics Platform on VM.
-- Design, develop, and implement a python installer to deploy kubernetes apps for Teradata’s Analytics product on hardware, vsphere, and AWS platform
+- Designed and developed an end-to-end Python installer to deploy Kubernetes applications for Teradata’s Analytics product across various platforms, including hardware and vSphere, streamlining deployment and reducing manual installation by 90%.
-- Manage Jenkins pipeline to package, test, and release artifacts for installer
+- Led the continuous integration process using Jenkins pipelines to automate packaging, testing, and releasing of installer artifacts, ensuring efficient and error-free deployments.
-- Automate configuration of analytics engine component using ansible scripts and python
+- Automated the configuration of the analytics engine components using Ansible and Python scripts

 ## CISCO
 ### Technical Lead/Service Provider Video Group 2013-2017
-Build an orchestration component for Cisco's virtualized video platform.
-Follow agile methodology to plan, design, and implement incremental features. ​Technology used include Node.js, Consul, SaltStack, Mongodb.
+- Led the development of orchestration components for Cisco’s virtualized video platform, using technology such as Node.js, SaltStack, MongoDB.
-- Develop an end-to-end solution to deploy & configure video components on the platform.
-Build a Node.js SDK library to assist in deployment and configuration of Cisco video components
+- Built a Node.js SDK library to assist with deployment and configuration of video components, used by multiple cross-functional teams.
-- Implement a Node.js resource management service to discover used and unused nodes in the cluster
+- Developed a resource management service using Node.js and Zookeeper, automating the discovery of nodes in a cluster.
-- Implement Node.js service discovery component using Zookeeper
-- Build a document store service on top of Mongodb using Node.js and Redis
+- Spearheaded the creation of a MongoDB-backed document storage service, optimizing storage efficiency and access latency for video streaming metadata.

 ### Senior Developer/Contact Center Group 1999-2008
-Build a Java framework to support call routing and IVR (i.e Interactive Voice Response).
-Worked with cross functional teams to plan for integration between components, end-to-end QA testing, and overall product release.
+- Built a robust Java framework to support call routing and Interactive Voice Response (IVR) systems, collaborating with cross-functional teams to plan integrations, conduct end-to-end QA testing, and ensure successful product releases.
-- Develop Java director service to manage all services within the Contact Center infrastructure
+- Developed a Java-based service to efficiently manage all services within the Contact Center infrastructure, enhancing system reliability and coordination.
-- Help develop a backup and restore solution for the Contact Center software using Java RMI, Applet, and Servlet technology.
+- Contributed to the creation of a backup and restore solution for the Contact Center software, leveraging Java RMI, Applet, and Servlet technologies to improve data protection and disaster recovery capabilities.
-- Lead a team to design and develop a scalable reporting server using ActiveMQ persistence
+- Led a team in designing and developing a scalable reporting server using ActiveMQ persistence, providing real-time insights and improving data accessibility for operational reporting.

 # Patent
 - 3 Issued US Patents through Cisco Systems, Inc.